gtri/scrimmage/docs/source/overview/xml-tags.rst

 -----------------------------

 It is ocassionaly useful to include a collection of XML nodes that don't share a common parent between themselves and the root node.
-This is particuaryl common for parameters that define simulation-wide parameters, or a collection of similar tags (e.g. entities).
+This is particularly common for parameters that define simulation-wide parameters, or a collection of similar tags (e.g. entities).
 The challenge is that without the root ``runscript`` node, these XML nodes would not create a well-formed XML file